ViraRa/Bioinformatics-Rosalind-problems/README.md

 **14th Project** - The program corresponds to the problem "Finding a Shared Motif" on Rosalind.
 Given a FASTA format of less than 100 DNA strings at most 1kp each find the longest common substring (LCS) among them (not including the label).
 Answers are not unique, so I picked the first occurrence of LCS.
 The program has a high polynomal run-time - O(N<sup>7</sup>) assuming the two shortest DNA strings are size N. Note: The program might hang for a bit.

+**15th Project** - Given UniProt Protein Database access IDs return the access ID with the location of the N-glycosylation motif or N{P}[ST]{P}.
+This is a custom script.
+Runs in polynomial time.